ssfsx17/ffpnp/Jobs/Tinker.md

 ### Machine T5

 Flash (5 AP) (multi) - Agility * Level * 0.5 magical non-elemental damage, and attempts to cause Blind status.
-Magic Defense is not applied.

 Gold Battery (8 MP) (special) - Flip a coin.
 If it comes up heads, this ability targets the party (including yourself).
 Otherwise, it targets all enemies.
 Restores Level * Intellect * 0.5 HP.